michal-h21/lua-uca/README.md

 - Algorithm for setting implicit sort weights of characters that are not explicitly listed in DUCET.
 - Special handling of CJK scripts.

+\iffalse
+# Copyright

+Michal Hoftich, 2021.
+See LICENSE file for more details.

+\fi